element-hq/element-meta/docs/FTUE.md

 8. [user attributes are pulled from the server, if possible]
 9. [if we don't get user attributes from the server or user is allowed to change them] Additional user attributes (user can skip)
 10. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs)
+11. Ask to allow notifications
+12. Ask for consent to analytics
-11. User account summary? (your name, avatar, MXID, etc.)
+13. User account summary? (your name, avatar, MXID, etc.)
-12. Element is set up, user sees their 'All chats' list
+14. Element is set up, user sees their 'All chats' list

 ### 1b) Regular user invitation